Dance Camp 2025

 Decadent Desserts

 Even if you're not able to join us for camp, you can still send Decadent Dessert donations with other campers.
 Pre-portioned items are appreciated.
-Don't feel constrained by the label "Decadent Desserts" -- hungry dancers love sweet and salty treats!
+Don't feel constrained by the label "Decadent Desserts" -- hungry dancers love sweet, savory, and salty treats!

 Packing list!